pablo-meier/Pablog/posts/2018-05-01-that-consumption-life-enneagrams-jessica-jones-more-celeste.md

 elements of astrology in our stories (Year of the Tiger and Virgo, baby).
 Myers-Briggs is its own industry, even though it's [largely for funzies][4].

-I approach the Enneagram with a similar of whimsy, though I give it a bit more credit than most because its basis for personality types are fears and motivations as forces behind the classification, rather than what year or month you were born in.
+I approach the Enneagram with a similar degree of whimsy, though I give it a bit more credit than most because its basis for personality types are fears and motivations, rather than what year or month you were born in.
 This makes it feel a bit more directly applicable: these are, in my experience, great ways to model people and their decisionmaking.

 Online treatments of the Enneagram are pretty lovely, but Karen and Sara always seemed to know a lot more about the types and what their characteristics are, so